New Orleans, Louisiana Population 2020

 Impact of Hurricane Katrina

-Hurricane Katrina had a major impact on New Orleans and it was called the "worst engineering disaster in the world since Chernobyl" by Dr. Raymond B. Seed of the University California Brekeley after the Federal levee system failed.
-The hurricane approached the city in August 2005 and, while most residents were evacuated, the federal flood protection system failed and 80% of New Orleans was flooded.
+Hurricane Katrina had a significant impact on New Orleans, and it was called the "worst engineering disaster in the world since Chernobyl" by Dr. Raymond B. Seed of the University California Berkeley after the Federal levee system failed.
+The hurricane approached the city in August 2005 and, while most residents were evacuated, the federal flood protection system failed, and 80% of New Orleans was flooded.

 Tens of thousands of residents who were left in the city were rescued, but many stayed in shelters -- including the Louisiana Superdome -- for days.
 Officially, 1,500 people died in Louisiana, but there were many more never accounted for.

 Tens of thousands of people left New Orleans and never returned, and in 2006, the Census Bureau estimated the population was just 223,000.
 A year later, 32,000 people returned, which brought the city's population to only 56% of pre-Katrina levels.

 In 2013, the US Census Bureau estimated the population of New Orleans at 369,000, which is 76% of its 2000 population, while the metro area has 92% of its 2000 population.
 Another survey in June 2013 found that more than half of the 72 neighborhoods of New Orleans had recovered 90% of their pre-Katrina population.

 While African Americans still represent a majority in the city, their numbers dropped significantly after the hurricane.

 In 2006, it was estimated that there are about 10,000 to 14,000 illegal immigrants in New Orleans, mostly from Mexico.
 Janet Murguia, president of the National Council of La Raza, said there might be about 120,000 Hispanic workers in the city.